danchoi/soywiki/README.markdown

 "expanded-view" that bundles together several wiki pages into a single long-form document.
 SoyWiki makes it easy to take full advantage of a large monitor and Vim's split windows.
-You can have the research material you've collected in SoyWik open in one or more windows, the essay or paper you're drafting open in another, and all the power of Vim's yank, put, and mark commands to shuttle bits of text between them.
+You can have the research material you've collected in SoyWiki open in one or more windows, the essay or paper you're drafting open in another, and all the power of Vim's yank, put, and mark commands to shuttle bits of text between them.

 Because SoyWiki's content is stored in plain text files, you can directly process, filter, grep, copy, and move text in and out of your